CarlosMendez1997Col/Geoportals_Apps/README.md

-# Weather and meteorological analysis
+# Geoportal design and architecture